Choosing the right paraglider class

 Sporty, ambitious pilots

-4. EN-D & CCC paragliders - for professionals & competition pilots
+4. EN-D & CCC paragliders – For professionals & competition pilots

 Advantages: